ir0nq/maimai-homemade-controller/README.md

 # Introduction
 This document will show all the process I went through building this controller.
 I don't think this should be called a tutorial, more just like a showcase of how could this be done.
 There are many ways you can do this, this is just one way to it.

+#License
+License is CC-NC so you can modify and use it any way other than making money from it.

 # First batch of things to buy
 ## Buttons
 ### Taobao